jimbateson7/https-claudiadecarlo.com-/src/services/reclaim-your-body-with-your-mind-12-week-transformation-programme.md

   and identity-based weight struggles.

-  A transformational programme that helps people reconnect with their bodies, understand the emotional and subconscious roots of their habits, and build a new identity aligned with health and vitality - so that any weight released stays off, because it's no longer about punishment, willpower, or shame.
+  A transformational programme that helps people reconnect with their bodies, understand the emotional and subconscious roots of their habits, and build a new identity aligned with health and vitality - so that any weight released stays off, because it's no longer about punishment, willpower, or shame.\

+  \

+  In just 12 weeks, use the power of your mind to finally unlock the path to your dream body.

+  It's no longer about punishment, willpower, or shame.

+  But first things first:

+  It’s not your body that’s stuck. \

+  It’s the story you’re still living from.
 showLink: true
 showContactForm: false
 ---